 With just 157 calories in 100 grams of jackfruit, tropical fruit is a very healthy meat substitute.
 Many have likened the texture of jackfruit to meat, so it is a very popular plant-based alternative especially in burgers and steaks.
 Most companies add a smoky and lightly seasoned flavor to jackfruit to add an essence of BBQ-style meat.

 Jackfruit is also great for people with high blood pressure, as it contains 2.84 grams of protein and 1.06 grams of fat.
 As well as being a fantastic source of vitamin C, 100 grams of jackfruit also contains 48 mg of magnesium and a whopping 739 mg of potassium!

-Mushrooms are a very common vegan chicken substitute and are used in a range of ways to replace meat.
+Mushrooms are a very common vegan chicken substitute and are used in a range of ways to replace meat such as plant-based nuggets and plant-based chicken filets.
 From mushroom-based burgers to mushroom curries, this vegetable can offer many healthy meals suitable for a vegan diet.

 Mushrooms contain a wealth of minerals and are a great source of B12 and B6, which are often found to be lacking in people following a vegan or plant-based diet.
 With their high levels of zinc, mushrooms are also great for replenishing your hair, skin, and nails!

 Cauliflower is an incredibly versatile ingredient for vegan people, from replacing chicken in curry-style dishes to being the main ingredient for vegan-friendly pizza bases - there are even recipes out there for cauliflower steaks!